Utilize our advice and practical tips for students interested in transferring community college credits to a four-year university.

 today, providing a cost-effective path

-to four-year degree program.
+to a four-year degree program.
 However, the plan only works if all those credits earned at the community college successfully transfer to the four-year degree program.
 To ensure the transfer process works properly, students must plan in advance for the transition from one school to the next.
 We have 10 tips to help students make the community college transfer process

 as smooth as possible.

 Articulation agreements are transfer agreements between two and four-year schools.
 According to The College Insider, these articulation agreements may even guarantee admission into the four-year school if students meet course and GPA requirements.
 When formal agreements are in place, there is no worry over which course credits will transfer and which ones won’t.
 The program is clearly laid out ahead of time, making the transfer process smooth sailing for students.